tleguern/libencode.sh/README.md

     Zm9vYmFy

 Of course all of these awkward steps can be bypassed if you just this project as intended: as a library.

+## License

+All the code is licensed under the ISC License.
+It's free, not GPLed !